COVID-driven flight delays, cancellations persist on 2021's final day | Business

 COVID-driven flight delays, cancellations persist on 2021's final day

-On Thursday, for the second day in a row, the United States had a record number of new reported cases https://www.reuters.com/world/us/us-coronavirus-cases-hit-record-high-2021-12-29 based on the seven-day average, with more than 290,000 new infections reported each day, a Reuters tally showed, as U.S. officials weigh the impact of the Omicron variant.
-U.S. airline cabin crew, pilots and support staff are reluctant to work overtime during the holiday travel season despite offers of hefty financial incentives.
+Thousands of flights within the United States and internationally were delayed or canceled early on Friday, adding to the travel disruptions during the holiday week due to adverse weather and rising cases of the Omicron coronavirus variant https://www.reuters.com/world/us/experts-warn-omicron-blizzard-disrupt-us-next-month-2021-12-30.

-Thousands of flights within the United States and internationally were delayed and hundreds were canceled early on Friday, adding to the tally of delays and cancellations during the holiday week due to adverse weather conditions and rising cases of the Omicron coronavirus variant https://www.reuters.com/world/us/experts-warn-omicron-blizzard-disrupt-us-next-month-2021-12-30.
+Thousands of flights within the United States and internationally were delayed or canceled early on Friday, adding to the travel disruptions during the holiday week due to adverse weather and rising cases of the Omicron coronavirus variant https://www.reuters.com/world/us/experts-warn-omicron-blizzard-disrupt-us-next-month-2021-12-30.
+Over 2,400 flights were canceled globally as of early Friday, including over 1,100 flights within the United States or entering or departing it, according to a running tally on flight-tracking website FlightAware.com.
+There were nearly 4,000 global flight delays in total.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)